HaavardRei/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

   The Config Server allows configurator devices to configure the node remotely.
   The Health Server provides ``attention`` callbacks that are used during provisioning to call your attention to the device.
   These callbacks trigger blinking of the LEDs.
-* The seven other models in the first element are the product of a single instance of the Light Lightness Server.
+* The seven consecutive models in the first element are the product of a single instance of the Light Lightness Server.
   The application implements callbacks for the Light Lightness Server to control the first LED on the device using the PWM (pulse width modulation) driver.
+* The six remaining models in the first element are the product of the Scheduler and Scene Server.
+  The functionality of these servers in this sample will be configured by the :ref:`bluetooth_mesh_shell_client` sample.
 * The three models in the second element are the product of a single instance of the Light Lightness Control (LC) Server.
   The Light LC Server controls the Light Lightness Server in the first element, deciding on parameters such as fade time, lighting levels for different states, and inactivity timing.
   In this sample, the Light LC Server is enabled by default at first boot.